-TC105 started its work on these aspects towards the IEC 62282 family of international fuel cell standards.
+TC105 started its work on these aspects; the new standards on fuel cells to be drafted will form the IEC 62282 family of international standards.

-However, the international standardization work on fuel cell powered road vehicles has been mostly concentrated within ISO TC22 SC21.
+As will be discussed in the following paragraph, international standardization work on fuel cell powered road vehicles has been mostly concentrated within ISO TC22 SC21.
 For this reason, it has been proposed to exclude road vehicles from the scope of the standard IEC 62282-2 "Fuel cell modules" and to transfer the work to ISO.
 This was voted upon by IEC TC105 member committees.
 There is still to be decided however whether the standardization of fuel cells for road vehicle applications should be either within the sole responsibility of ISO TC22 SC21, implying a change of the scope of IEC TC105, or under the responsibility of a Joint Working Group (JWG) which would need to be set up and operate under the lead of ISO TC22 SC21.

-This discussion underlines once more again the special case of the electrically propelled road vehicle, which unites automotive technology (typically standardized under the auspices of ISO) and electrical technology (typically standardized under the auspices of IEC).
+This discussion underlines again the special case of the electrically propelled road vehicle, which unites automotive technology (typically standardized under the auspices of ISO) and electrical technology (typically standardized under the auspices of IEC).
 This dichotomy has caused similar discussions in the past about who exactly was to perform the standardization work; such discussions can only be resolved by mutual collaboration and recognition of the characteristics of each technology being put to use.